Associate Professor of Marketing

 Office: 332 Gaige Building

-My research interests focus on the sociological aspects of consumer behavior, including social network, quality of life, and cross-cultural consumer research.
-My research explores how social structures shape and co-evolve with individual consumption behaviors.
-Individuals at different positions in the social structure have differential access to resources and hence face different sets of constraints during consumption.
-At the same time, consumption practices feedback to the social structures the individuals are embedded in, and cause structural changes in the social system.
-I use social research methodologies such as surveys, ethnography, social network analyses, and case study to conduct research.
+My primary research focuses on the sociological aspects of consumer behavior, including social structural factors (networks, inequality, culture, and social influence), consumption practices (such as financial management practices, museum-going, philanthropic behaviors, weight-control), and how such behaviors are related to personal values, such as materialism, and ultimately consumers’ quality of life.
+Another research stream of mine investigates how organizations learn through their network ties and their resultant organizational change.
+The common theme in my research is to explore how social structures shape and co-evolve with individual consumption and organizational management behaviors.
+Social actors (either consumer or organization) at different positions in the social structure have differential access to resources and hence face different conditions during consumption and organizational learning.
+At the same time, these practices feedback to the social structures the actors are embedded in, and cause structural changes in the social system.
+Social processes takes a relatively long time to unfold, therefore, it is imperative to triangulate the findings using multiple methods (e.g. surveys, ethnography, and social network analyses).

 Most Recent Publications

 Leung, A., Luthans, K., Jensen, S., & Xu, H. (2013).
 Industry Peer Networks: Constructive Collaboration for Effective Marketing and Management Practices.
 Journal of Business and Management, 19(2), 51-65.